akolpakov/django-unused-media/README.md

 #### `--remove-empty-dirs`

-By default script keep empty dirs in media folder.
-But with this option empty directories will be removed after cleaning process automatically.
+By default script keeps empty dirs in media folder.
+But with this option all empty directories will be removed after cleaning process automatically.

 #### `--dry-run`